Flood insurance - Do I need flood insurance?

 Flood Insurance Helps Prepare You for the Worst

-Most homeowners insurance policies, including those offered by State Farm®, do not cover damage caused by flooding.
+Most homeowners insurance policies, including those offered by State Farm® do not cover damage caused by flooding.
 This is important to check when getting flood insurance quotes.
-If your community participates in the National Flood Insurance Program (NFIP), however, you can buy flood insurance coverage directly from the federal government through the National Flood Insurance Program.
+If your community participates in the National Flood Insurance Program (NFIP), you can buy flood insurance coverage directly from the federal government through the National Flood Insurance Program.